This morning I made a particularly big pot of coffee. I mean huge. The thing was full. The drip machine couldn’t have made anymore in one go.

 Other storage tips

 A common thing people do when using something like a drip machine is just keeping the bean soup over the heat.
-Really, once coffee is brewed it is best drank sooner rather than later.
+Really, once the coffee is brewed it is best drunk sooner rather than later.

 If you really want that brew to stay warm longer you could try keeping it in an insulated flask like a Thermos or a Hydro Flask.

-I put milk in it, how long can it last?
+I put milk/creamer in it, how long can it last?

 While milk goes wonderfully in coffee it does reduce its lifespan.